SingMOS-Pro: An Comprehensive Benchmark for Singing Quality Assessment: SingMOS-Pro Dataset

 The SingMOS-Pro dataset is the first multilingual and broadly covered SQA corpus, consisting of the preview version SingMOS together with an extended collection of additional data.
 The preview version SingMOS was adopted as the dataset for Track 2 of the ASRU 2024 VoiceMOS Challenge, which aims to promote research progress in SQA, while the extended part serves as a supplement that broadens both the scale and diversity of the corpus.

 For convenience, we define a system as the set of audio samples generated under a specific dataset–model–setting configuration.
-For convenience, we define a system as the set of audio samples generated under a specific dataset–model–setting configuration.
 In total, SingMOS-Pro contains 11.15 hours of audio, consisting of 7,981 mono singing clips and 44,247 ratings collected from 78 experienced annotators.
 The distribution of clips is illustrated in Fig.~\ref{fig:utt_sys_distribution}: the dataset includes 3,425 clips from 60 SVS systems (plus 250 clips from song generation systems), 1,307 clips from 17 SVC systems, 2,671 clips from 52 SVR systems, and 578 ground-truth recordings from 12 systems.
 Among them, 6,937 clips are resampled to 16kHz, while 631 and 413 remain at 24kHz and 44.1kHz, respectively.
 Across all samples, the average clip duration is 5.03 seconds.
 Each singing clip is evaluated by at least five experienced annotators for the overall MOS score.
 In addition, 4,155 clips are further annotated with lyrics scores and melody scores, which capture the clarity of pronunciation and the naturalness of melody, respectively.

 More details regarding system and samples can be found in Section~\ref{sec:collection}, and the information about the annotation process is provided in Section~\ref{sec:annotation}.